-In the last two months I’ve been in so many funerals, saying goodbye for the last time to so many good friends that my inner oxygen (and hope) has hit the ground.
+In the last two months, I’ve been to so many funerals, saying goodbye for the last time to so many good friends that my inner oxygen (and hope) has hit the ground.
 I was feeling lost in the space wishing to make the pain disappear at any cost.
 Then my leg was broken and had to stay still and do absolutely nothing for 15 days.

 Doing nothing saved me.
 The period of stillness created room for my thoughts and feelings to reach my own deeper conscious self.
 Do you remember when we were children and we loved to gaze at the passing clouds?
 My parents used to call that daydreaming zone.
 Hearing just my breath while staring at the ceiling actually healed my suffering heart from the pain of loss.

-The lost Art of Doing Nothing is the art of pauses in music.
+The lost Art of Doing Nothing is the art of pauses in the music.
 Melody needs pauses to produce music.
-We need pauses during our never ending hectic way of living to find the music inside us.
+We need pauses during our never-ending hectic way of living to find the music inside us.
 Don’t get me wrong… All I am saying is that our own pace needs the proper amount of time to keep our peace of mind unbroken.

 Slowing down is much better than breaking down to pieces.